yandex-cloud/docs/en/storage/operations/buckets/lifecycles.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Deploy the cloud resources.
       1. If the configuration doesn't contain any errors, run the command: